 STEFANOS TSOURELIS - NATIVE SPEAKER ( No label, recorded at Oktopus Studios, Willesden, London, summer 2016 )

-This is one of my favourite bands to play with.
+This trio existed for about 6 years.
 Stefanos (who's from Larissa in Greece) writes very varied tunes, each its own little universe.

 MATT CHANDLER - ASTROMETRICS ( 33 Records, recorded in Guildford, Surrey on August 17th 2016 )